pagekit/docs/themes.md

 @endforeach
 ```

-All widgets published in the footer position will now rendered in a `<div>`-box with the CSS class `footerclass`.
-If the title should be displayed it will be rendered in `<h3>`.
+All widgets published in the footer position will now be rendered inside a `<div>` with the CSS class `footerclass`.
+If the title should be displayed, it will be rendered as a `<h3>`.

 ## Where to go from here?

 Now that you have a basic theme, you may want to:

 - add additional configuration to your theme.
-See (Configuration)[configuration.md]
+See [Configuration](configuration.md)
 - add a settings page to your theme.
-See (Settings)[settings.md]
+See [Settings](settings.md)
 - upload your theme to the Pagekit marketplace so others can enjoy it.
-See (Marketplace)[marketplace.md]
+See [Marketplace](marketplace.md)